-The first principle-based models refers to the models using computational fluid dynamics (CFD) (Zhang et al. 2013) or building energy simulation software such as EnergyPlus (Crawley et al. 2001), and ESP-r (Clarke 2001).
+In this application, first-principles models refer to models that use Computational Fluid Dynamics (CFD) (Zhang et al. 2013) or building energy simulation software such as EnergyPlus (Crawley et al. 2001), and ESP-r (Clarke 2001).
 The computational cost of CFD makes them incompatible with large-scale simulation programs (Neumann, Gamisch, and Gschwander 2021; Rodríguez Jara et al. 2016).
-Most current building energy software requires a detailed physical and operational description of building, as well as the well-stirred zone air assumption, to design buildings and their heating ventilation and air condition (HVAC) system.
+Most current building energy software requires a detailed physical and operational description of the building, as well as a well-mixed zone air assumption, to predict the performance of a building and its heating, ventilation and air conditioning (HVAC) system.

 1.2 Thermal RC Network Models

-The inverse grey-box RC model, which strikes a balance between physical based models and data-driven model (Braun and Chaturvedi 2002).
-A RC network model is considered of as a collection of linear ordinary differential equations (ODEs).
+An inverse grey-box RC model strikes a balance between a physically-based model and a data-driven model (Braun and Chaturvedi 2002).
+An RC network model is considered as a collection of linear ordinary differential equations (ODEs).
 RC models are typically in the form of 2R1C, 3R2C, or lumped RC parameter models with associated self-adjusting methods (Rodríguez Jara et al. 2016).
 According to (O’Dwyer et al. 2016), when the resistance and capacitance values are positive, there is theoretically a guaranteed thermal passivity solution for RC models.
 As for the training of RC model, there is considerable research devoted to optimizing the trade-off between model accuracy and complexity (Ahn and Song 2010; Goyal, Liao, and Barooah 2011; Koschenz and Dorer 1999; Liu et al. 2011).

-Nevertheless, there are some limitations in terms of the RC model application.
-The accuracy of lumped parameter methods is highly dependent on the values of their characteristic parameters (Rodríguez Jara et al. 2016).
-Moreover, the accuracy of the RC model degrades when the slab is subjected to rapid thermal disturbances (Neumann, Gamisch, and Gschwander 2021; Rhee and Kim 2015).
+Nevertheless, there are some limitations in terms of application of the RC model.
+The accuracy of lumped parameter methods is highly dependent on the estimation and calibration of their characteristic parameters (Rodríguez Jara et al. 2016), which requires substantial efforts.
+Moreover, the accuracy of the RC model applied to a radiant slab degrades when the slab is subjected to rapid thermal disturbances (Neumann, Gamisch, and Gschwander 2021; Rhee and Kim 2015).

 1.3 Data-driven Models

-Many data-driven/machine learning algorithms have been evaluated for building energy modeling such as partial least squares (PLS), Principal component analysis (PCA), Gaussian process regression (GPR) and Gaussian mixture models (GMM).
-GPR had been used to capture the complex and highly subjective relationships between room temperature and subjective thermal perception (Guenther and Sawodny 2019).
-The GMM is widely recognized for its ability to model multimode characteristics and deal with process uncertainty (Billard et al. 2008; Li and Song 2020).
+Many data-driven/machine learning algorithms have been evaluated for building energy modeling such as Partial Least Squares (PLS), Principal Component Analysis (PCA), Gaussian Process Regression (GPR) and Gaussian Mixture Model (GMM).
+For example, GPR has been used to capture the complex and highly subjective relationships between room temperature and subjective thermal perception (Guenther and Sawodny 2019).
+Also, GMM is widely recognized for its ability to model multimode characteristics and deal with process uncertainty (Billard et al. 2008; Li and Song 2020).

-Considerable efforts have been made in the field of incremental learning GMR, or growing GMR (GGMR), to develop a mechanism for GMR adaptation (Bouchachia and Vanaret 2011; Cederborg et al. 2010; Karami and Wang 2018; Li and Song 2020; Wang, Kubichek, and Zhou 2018).
+Considerable efforts have been made in the field of incremental learning Gaussian Mixture Regression (GMR), or Growing GMR (GGMR), to develop a mechanism for GMR adaptation (Bouchachia and Vanaret 2011; Cederborg et al. 2010; Karami and Wang 2018; Li and Song 2020; Wang, Kubichek, and Zhou 2018).

-In this study, we propose a hybrid approach, in which the outputs from a simpler RC model used as one of the inputs to a GGMR model.
-Additionally, the proposed hybrid model can benefit from the GGMR model while overcoming the RC model’s limitations.
-The methodology and performance metrics are detailed in Sec.
-2. Section 3 presented model development and case study for an existing office at Purdue University before a conclusion in Sec.
-4.
+In this study, we propose a hybrid approach, in which the output from a simpler RC model is used as one of the inputs to a GGMR model.
+The proposed hybrid model combines benefits of both the GGMR and RC models.
+The methodology and performance metrics for model evaluation are detailed in Section 2.
+Section 3 presents model development and a case study for an existing office at Purdue University followed by conclusions in Section 4.

-2. METHODLOGY
+2. METHODOLOGY

-This section discussed the methodology used to improve prediction performance, beginning with the development of RC network models, and progressing to the GGMR approach, and finally to the hybrid modeling approach, which combines the RC and GGMR approaches.
-The final subsection describes the model prediction performance criteria metrics.
+This section discusses the development of RC network models, the GGMR approach, and the hybrid modeling approach along with describing the model prediction performance criteria metrics.

 2.1 RC Network Model